Obiorachibuike/school_management/README.md

 ---

+📌 Summary

+The ToC links use heading text converted to lowercase with dashes instead of spaces.

+Compatible with GitHub and most Markdown parsers.

 ---

-### Summary:
-- The ToC links now use IDs without emojis or special characters, only the heading text lowercased and spaces replaced by hyphens.
-- This matches how GitHub and most Markdown parsers generate anchor links.
-- Try copying this raw and open it on GitHub or a Markdown viewer — clicking the ToC links will jump you to the sections.

----

-If you want, I can also package this into a `.md` file and share it here!
-Just say the word.
+> Let me know if you'd like this packaged as a .md file for download.

+Your image will be ready soon and complements the documentation.
+Let me know if you want the Markdown saved and shared as a downloadable file.